Click on photo to view full size

 - a pedestrian bridge;

 - a site for a feature building;

-- a new boat dock to support and enhance river activities and events;
+- boat docks to support and enhance river activities and events;

-- a pavilion to service day-to-day activities and special events;
+- a pavilion with seasonal food service and year-round washrooms;

 - a children’s water play area;